 Heading to the Golden State for some sun and sea?
 Be sure to spend some time in the alluring coastal town of Mendocino.
 Developed during the redwood logging industry boom in the mid-1800s, the scenic headland village is a designated Historic Preservation District with oodles of charm.
-From exploring lovely architecture and historic sights to gorgeous coastal hikes and guided walking tours, you’ll find plenty of fun things to do in Mendocino, California.
+From historic architecture and art galleries to coastal hikes and beautiful beaches, discover all the fun things to do in Mendocino, California, with this complete guide!

 Mendocino Headlands State Park

-The best place to immerse yourself in the natural beauty surrounding Mendocino is in Mendocino Headlands State Park.
+There’s no better way to start your Mendocino itinerary than to immerse yourself in the area’s natural beauty at Mendocino Headlands State Park.
 Scenic trails wind along the edge of towering cliffs and offer spectacular views of secluded beaches and hidden grottos.
 Waves crash against rugged rock arches while pods of grey whales splash and play as they migrate south during the winter.

 Visit the official Visitor’s Center for the park before heading out.
 Located in the Historic Ford House on Mendocino’s Main Street, the center offers information and maps for the park.
 You can also learn about the history of Mendocino through interesting artifacts found in the area.